johnwesleyquintero/scalesmart/docs/api/amazon/keyword-trends/documentation.md

 - The endpoint uses the `createClient` function from `@supabase/supabase-js` to create a Supabase client.
 - The endpoint defines interfaces for the keyword trend data.
 - The endpoint uses the `processCSVData` function to process the CSV data.
+- The endpoint uses a caching mechanism to store and retrieve keyword trend data, improving performance.
 - The endpoint uses the `supabase` client to interact with the Supabase database.

 ## Data Flow